What Situations Require Tyre Pressure Sensor Programming?

 How often should tyre pressure sensors be checked or replaced?

 It is recommended to check the sensors at every tyre change.
-On average, tyre pressure sensors have a lifespan of 5-7 years, but this can be shortened by inappropriate operating conditions and the durability of the built-in battery.
+On average, tyre pressure sensors have a lifespan of five to seven years, but this can be shortened by harsh operating conditions and the lifespan of the built-in battery.

 -